apache/nuttx/configs/sam3u-ek/README.txt

     NOTES:

-    1. This configuration is setup for Linux (or any other POSIX environment like Cygwin under Windows):

-       Build Setup:
-         CONFIG_HOST_LINUX=y   : Linux or other POSIX environment

-    2. This configuration uses the older, OABI, buildroot toolchain.
-But that is easily reconfigured:

-       System Type -> Toolchain:
-         CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
-         CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

-       If you want to use the Atmel GCC toolchain, here are the steps to do so:

-       Build Setup:
-         CONFIG_HOST_WINDOWS=y   : Windows
-         CONFIG_HOST_CYGWIN=y    : Using Cygwin or other POSIX environment

-       System Type -> Toolchain:
-         CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y : General GCC EABI toolchain under windows

-    3. NSH built-in applications are supported.
+    1. NSH built-in applications are supported.
 However, there are no built-in applications built with the default configuration.

        Binary Formats: